Pomedok/Antistasi-Ukraine/ForkChangelog.md

 ### Changes
 - 3.0 Community Version integration (Garage update, fuel stations, many improvements and fixes of various gameplay systems, migration to singular mod package etc)
-- Antistasi Plus codebase migration to singular mod package environment, general refactoring of entire AP's codebase - microoptimisations here and there, unused code cleanup, almost every Plus feature was ported and reviewed during the port, general stability and performance improvements
+- Antistasi Ukraine codebase migration to singular mod package environment, general refactoring of entire AP's codebase - microoptimisations here and there, unused code cleanup, almost every Plus feature was ported and reviewed during the port, general stability and performance improvements
 - Vehicle Black Market new Community Version's UI, less strict and more dynamic approach to vehicle stock, different conditions to unlock certain vehicle types (war tiers, seaports, airbases etc), neutral vehicle skin appliance where possible, remade black market stocks from scratch for each modset
 - Faction descriptions on hover (Factions tab in startup menu)
-- Сhanged Commander/Rebel menu hotkey from CTRL + T to TAB, added ability to customize it's keybind via general Configure->Controls->Antistasi Plus menu
+- Сhanged Commander/Rebel menu hotkey from CTRL + T to TAB, added ability to customize it's keybind via general Configure->Controls->Antistasi Ukraine menu
 - Added new construction variants for each category
 - Officers and traitors may have intel (it adds them to possible intel unit pool, increases their commanding and courage skills)
 - Added vehicles from Vehicle Black Market to various armor pools, so enemy would react adequately on these kinds of vehicles, these vehicles could be sold via ordinary commander action etc